Callum Irving

 Callum Ernest John Irving (born March 16, 1993) is a Canadian professional soccer player who plays as a goalkeeper for Canadian Premier League club Vancouver FC.

 He began his career playing for local clubs in Vancouver before joining the Whitecaps FC Academy in 2007.
 After attending the University of Kentucky, he went undrafted in the 2016 MLS SuperDraft and subsequently joined Rio Grande Valley FC Toros.
 After a short-term loan spell at Houston Dynamo, Irving joined Ottawa Fury in December 2016.

-Irving has won a single cap with the Canadian national team.
+Irving has won a single cap with the Canada national team.

 Club career

 Youth and college

 Irving began playing soccer at the age of four and spent 10 years with Marpole SC.
 He also played for the Vancouver Selects for two seasons, and represented the British Columbia provincial team at U16 level.

 In 2007, he joined the Whitecaps FC Academy and appeared for Premier Development League side Vancouver Whitecaps FC U-23 in 2010 and 2011.

 Irving played four years of college soccer at the University of Kentucky between 2012 and 2015.
 In his 2014 season, Irving was named NSCAA Third Team All-America, NSCAA First Team All-Southeast Region, Conference USA Player of the Year, Defensive MVP, Golden Glove and First Team All-Conference USA.

 In his 2015 season, Irving was named NSCAA First Team All-America, NSCAA First Team All-Southeast Region and Conference USA Player of the Year, Conference USA Defensive MVP, Golden Glove, First Team All-Conference USA and set a Kentucky Wildcats record with 27 shut-outs.